jdautomate/as-local-test/README.md

 The playbook will take a bit to run, it has to download and install AS, after that is done the tests are fast.
 Results can be seen in the textfile -
 /tmp/results.txt (on your local machine)

-When finished with the VM, run: vagrant destroy (vagrant halt if you just want to stop the machine)
+vagrant destroy runs to wipe out the VM once the test is done.

 That is it.